 The International Arbitration Review: Norway

-All arbitration that takes place in Norway – both domestic and international – is governed by the Norwegian Arbitration Act (NAA).2 The NAA is based on the UNCITRAL Model Law (Model Law) and applies to all types of cases, small and large, professional parties and consumers.
+All arbitration that takes place in Norway – both domestic and international – is governed by the Norwegian Arbitration Act (NAA).2 The NAA is based on the United Nations Commission on International Trade Law (UNCITRAL) Model Law (Model Law) and applies to all types of cases, small and large, professional parties and consumers.

 Some issues that can be highlighted include the following:

 According to Section 5 of the NAA, arbitral proceedings and arbitral awards are not confidential unless the parties have specifically agreed to this regarding the specific case at hand.
 The agreement on confidentiality has to be entered into after a dispute has arisen: it is not sufficient to agree to this beforehand in the agreement containing the arbitration clause.